 Maine's Division of Public Health Systems is the agency in charge of vital records for the state.
 Maine is a closed record state, so only an individual or someone with their consent may order vital records for them.
 The MDPHS offers copies of vital records (birth, death, marriage, and divorce) by mail, in person, or online through the VitalChek system.
 This office also helps with data, research, and health statistics.

-Along with criminal, court, arrest, and vital records, other types of public records you can find in the state of Maine include, but are not limited to:
+Along with criminal, court, arrest, and vital records, property records in Maine are also public.
+Here are the others:

 According to Maine's Freedom of Information Act, not all public records are available.
 Some of the things listed as not public record are: